danielamuniz367/employee-directory/README.md

 Then I generated random data through https://www.mockaroo.com/ with the specific fields I wanted.
 After that I then performed a map over the data to randomly generate pictures from https://randomuser.me/.
 Once I had my data in a clean json format, I added it to a db.json file to then run json-server for my mock-api.

+When it came to the state of the data itself, I made use of the useState and useEffect hooks as well as props to then pass data to other components.

 I felt it made sense to create a table, and in my experience I've used Material for populating a table that readily had sort, filter, pagination, search, edit, and such.
 With that said I decided to install `material-table`.
 I followed the examples to achieve (as close as possible) what I wanted to do for this table.
 Then I tested the api calls with different actions (add, edit, delete) within the table.
 To clarify, I used the fetch API for these calls.
 Furthermore, I felt it best to put all the requests in a separate service file.